Pinellas County Economic Development

 Pinellas By Design

 Pinellas By Design: An Economic Development and Redevelopment Plan, is the county's redevelopment strategy to foster business development, while managing population growth and preserving our quality of life.
-For detailed information on the five year planning process, including community input, analysis, and related studies go to http://www.pinellasbydesign.org/.
+For information on the five year planning process, including analysis and related studies go to Pinellas By Design.

 Future Land Use

-Pinellas County has also approved a set of Livable Community Policies and Codes designed to create urban environments where walking, bicycling and transit service is safe, comfortable and efficient and where the physical environment offers an interesting and unique experience from the standpoint of street, land and building design.
-Another key aspect of livable communities is the mixing of land uses which allows people to live closer to their points of destination such as shopping and work locations.
+Pinellas County has Livable Community Policies and Codes designed to create urban environments where walking, bicycling and transit service is safe, comfortable and efficient, and there is a mixing of land uses which allows people to live closer to their points of destination.

 An Economic Development Element for the County’s Comprehensive Plan was adopted.
 This allowed many of the principles of Pinellas By Design and its related studies to be codified.